tenstorrent/tt-metal/tests/sweep_framework/README.md

 Vectors marked invalid will not be run by the test runner, but it will be recorded that it was skipped due to its invalidity.

 ### Device Fixture
-Each op test file can optionally have a `device_fixture` generator which will be picked up by the infra for when a developer wants to use a custom (multi-chip, mesh, or otherwise) device configuration.
+Each op test file can optionally have a `device_mesh_fixture` generator which will be picked up by the infra for when a developer wants to use a custom (multi-chip, mesh, or otherwise) device configuration.

 This function should have two stages, setup and teardown of the device.
 These stages will be executed before, and after the test suite is executed.
-They are seperated by the yield statement.
+They are separated by the yield statement.

 The `yield` statement in the generator should yield all of the devices at once, if there are multiple.
 This object will be passed to `run()` when the tests are executed as the `device` parameter.

+The `yield` statement must give a tuple of your device object, and a label for this device configuration.
+See the below example.

 #### Example

 ```
-def device_fixture() -> (device, device_config_name):
+def device_mesh_fixture():
     # SETUP (called before test suite is executed)
     import tt_lib as ttl